libavg/libavg/sphinxdoc/player.rst

         .. py:attribute:: handleevents

             :py:const:`True` if events that arrive at an image node that is displaying this canvas are routed to the offscreen canvas.
+Events arrive at the correct node inside the canvas, so a click on a node will trigger an appropriate :py:const:`CURSOR_DOWN` event. :py:attr:`event.pos` is also adjusted to be relative to the canvas root.
+There is a limitation, however: Events received through contacts can't have this adjustment done.
+This means that gestures such as drag - which use contacts internally - won't work correctly if scaling or rotation is involved.
 Read-only.

         .. py:attribute:: mipmap